dart-lang/native/pkgs/swiftgen/README.md

 # Swiftgen

-A tool for generating bindings that allow interop between Dart and Swift code.
+An experimental tool for generating bindings that allow interop between Dart and Swift code.